PostHog/handbook/docs/dev/development-process/development-process.md

 If we have 0 process, we will release quickly but everything will be broken.

+!> This guide is aimed at people who work for PostHog.
+If you want to contribute, [see our contributing guide](https://docs.posthog.com/#/contributing).

 ## 1. How to decide what to build

-!> This is less relevant if you're contributing.
-Feel free to work on whatever you feel like :)

 There are 3 places that work comes from.